jacobbria/webdevelopment_blog_frontend/README.md

-# Web Dev Blog Front-ENd
+# Web Dev Blog Front-End
 This is the front-end for a collaborative project of the Franklin University Web Development Club.
 The back-end is stored on a different repo.